sumiyurup/hacker/_posts/2014-06-07-handheld-linux-consoles.md

 subclass: "post"
 logo: assets/images/ghost.png
 author: ghost
+redirect_from: /post/85123100345/handheld-linux-consoles
 ---

-[OpenPandora](https://href.li/?http://en.wikipedia.org/wiki/Pandora_(console)) is the only fully functioning mobile Linux console on the market that I’m aware of.
+[OpenPandora](<https://href.li/?http://en.wikipedia.org/wiki/Pandora_(console)>) is the only fully functioning mobile Linux console on the market that I’m aware of.
 It's part handheld game console and part subnotebook.
 Full part awesome!

 The latest model of the computer is called the [Pyra](https://href.li/?http://www.pyra-handheld.com/) and it’s being crowd-designed right now.
 No predictions on price yet.
 Why is this such a cool piece of gear?